 Here is an example of Skillman Video Group brand video:

-Though each video is different, the soft visuals and tone of each are similar.
-At SVG we understand that when a company is looking to create a brand video they don’t want their customers to feel pressured or overwhelmed by the product.
-The consumers need to feel a connection to the product, company, or system.
+At SVG we understand that when a company is looking to create a brand video they don’t want their customers to feel pressured or overwhelmed by the company’s product or service offering.
+The consumers need to feel a connection to the company.
 Some video production companies look to be flashy by adding effects that take away from the brand.
 However, the goal isn’t to be flashy but to show the off the brand in a way that isn’t in your face, or in the consumers face.
 A brand video must connect to the consumers through tone and image.
-If a business is showing off homemade candles then the video will be softer with beautiful images of the products in a setting that is cozy.
-Why these elements?
 A video production and video marketing company must know the brand and the audience for the product.
-When are candles used?
-In a relaxed setting, and thus the tone is softer with the element of feeling cozy and at home.
-Yet, this is just one example of a brand video and all videos don’t have to be soft.
 In other words, the video is developed through the eyes or mindset of the consumer and should portray elements that will directly connect to them.

 Why is it popular?